 2 semesters, 2 credits - Project Based Learning Course Recommended: Recommended 2-D Art I, II and III/IV and Art Teacher recommendation.

 This course will meet concurrently with Art V/VI.

 AP 2-D Art and Design is a course for students who are serious about developing their portfolio of artwork in a concentrated area through the improvement of technique and design skills.
 In order to provide additional time for portfolio development, this course may be taken as a two-year extended study with credit awarded in the 2-year course as AP.
 At the completion of the first year, students have an option to continue into the second year.
 Focus will be on the quality, concentration, and breadth of work produced.
 Creative thought is essential, combined with the investigation of concepts, issues, and personal themes and subject -matter through individual research and involved decision making.
 Students are challenged to become independent thinkers who will contribute inventively and critically to their culture through the making of art.
-Students will develop ideas through their sketchbook, explore artist connections, and present their work through according to national standards of performance through an examination of completed portfolio work.
+Students will develop ideas according to national standards of performance through an examination of completed portfolio work.
 Counts as a Fine Art credit for the AHD.